 With a silk press, all the curly-haired folks out there can live their dream of trying out a straight hair look that falls ever so perfectly without actually damaging their curls permanently.
 It offers the following benefits:

 - No Chemical Damage: Silk pressing does not involve using any chemicals and relaxers.
 It uses only natural oils, deep conditioners, and protective hair serums for smoothening the hair.

 - Ensures Healthy Hair: Permanent straightening may damage the hair and affect the natural curl pattern.
 However, silk pressing does not cause permanent damage to the hair structure.

 - Change Of Look: Silk pressing is the easiest way to change your look.
 It is not as time-consuming as permanent straightening.
 Also, it can act as a trial period before you permanently straighten the hair.

-- Low Maintenance: There is no rigorous aftercare process for a silk press.
+- Low Maintenance: There is no rigorous after hair care routine or process for a silk press.
 The only primary “maintenance” you have to do is avoid water as the hair will revert to its original form.
 Wrapping your hair in a silk cloth during bedtime helps the result stay longer.